 I think any of these options would work beautifully as the kitchen backsplash with what she described.
 The worst thing she could do is go with the uber-trendy stuff the tile salesperson is currently pushing in the store, right?
 Nothing that looks inappropriately modern with her Williamsburg-style kitchen.
 Can you see how the WRONG choice in kitchen backsplash tile could make or break your whole design?

-Seating is limited – sign up soon to attend our only home staging course offered this spring!
+Seating is limited – sign up soon to attend our home staging course!